conorwalsh1/the-smoothie-hub/README.md

     ![PEP8 Validator Results 1](media/images/pep8-1.png)
     ![PEP8 Validator Results 2](media/images/pep8-2.png)

-### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+## Testing

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site..
+1. As a user, I want to easily determine what kind of website it is.

-        1. Upon entering the site, users are automatically greeted with a clean unobstructed interface which contains the name of the site and a welcome message explaining the sites purpose.
-        2. The rules of the quiz are explained clearly.
-        3. The user is shown a large "Start Quiz" button which calls the function to start the quiz
+    - Result: TEST PASSED

-    2. As a First Time Visitor, I want to be able to easily be able to navigate through the quiz without any confusion.
+2. As a user, I want to see what recipes are displayed on the 'Featured Recipes' page.

-        1. The site has been designed to be fluid and never to entrap the user.
-Once the quiz starts, the user will have an option of four different buttons to select, all of which can be pressed for each question.
-The 'Next' button guides the user through the quiz until they have answered all questions
-        2. The user will be alerted with a closing message once all questions have been answered.
+    - Result: TEST PASSED

-    3. As a First Time Visitor, I want to have an experience that is meaningful and informative.
+3. As a user, I want to see how many likes a featured recipe has.

-        1. The quiz has been set up in a way that the questions are not difficult but not easy either.
-As a first time visitor, I want to feel stimulated enough that I would like to return again.
-        2. The encouraging language in the opening and closing messages is scripted in a way that aims to provoke a positive emotional reaction in the site user.

--   #### Returning Visitor Goals
+    - Result: TEST PASSED
+4. As a user, I want to see how many comments a featured recipe has.
+    - Result: TEST PASSED

-    1. As a Returning Visitor, I want to challenge the score I received on the previous occasion.
+5. As a user, I want to sign up for an account.

-        1. The tally for correct and incorrect score will always appear at the top of the screen.
-It gives the visitor a way of tracking their score so they have something to compare it against when they return.
-        2. The score shows both correct and incorrect so the visitor has two ways of challenging themselves.
+    - Result: TEST PASSED

-    2. As a Returning Visitor, I want to be able to complete the quiz without any distractions
+6. As a user, I want to log into my account.

-        1. The quiz is set up in a way that the visitors eyes are only drawn to the quiz area which is contained in a black box with brown border.
-        2. There is nothing included on the site that isn't necessary which promotes a concentrated learning environment.

--   #### Frequent User Goals
+    - Result: TEST PASSED

-    1. As a Frequent User, I want to improve my Irish language skills.
+7. As a user, I want to log out of my account.

-        1. The site has a familiar layout which is truly unique.
-This allows the site visitor to focus purely on learning Irish through the quiz.
+    - Result: TEST PASSED

-    2. As a Frequent User, I want to check to see if there are any changes to either the questions in terms of topics or difficulties.
+8. As a user, I want to see the site owners contact information.

-        1. If any changes were to be implemented either through topics or question difficulties, the user would be notified in the welcome message so the landing page acts as a notice board for any changes on site.
+    - Result: TEST PASSED
+9. As a user, I want to submit a new recipe.
+    - Result: TEST PASSED
+10. As a user, I want to edit a previously added recipe.
+    - Result: TEST PASSED
+11. As a user, I want to delete a previously added recipe.
+    - Result: TEST PASSED
+12. As a user, I want to comment under a featured recipe.
+    - Result: TEST PASSED
+13. As a user, I want to like a featured recipe.
+    - Result: TEST PASSED

 ### Further Testing